brainworkup/bwu/inst/rmarkdown/templates/neuropsych_report_adult/skeleton/1_nse.md

 ### Behavioral/Emotional/Social

-(ref:first-name)'s mother reported that (ref:he-she) has struggled with depression over the years.
+(ref:first-name) reported that (ref:he-she) has struggled with depression over the years.
 (ref:he-she-cap) was especially upset at no longer being allowed to play sports after (ref:his-her) previous concussions.
 (ref:he-she-cap) noted that (ref:his-her) mood has been better and (ref:he-she) has not been as withdrawn since increasing (ref:his-her) dose of Effexor XR.
 (ref:he-she-cap) denied concerns about (ref:him-her) harming (ref:him-her)self or others.